-An American Optometric Association survey reports that the average net income for optometrists in 2015 was $140,913.
+Review of Optometry reports that the average income for optometrists in 2021 was $180,253.

 Optometrists report high rates of job satisfaction, and enjoy the sense of purpose that comes with helping others.